rdpoor/mu/README.md

 it will stop playback after the last buffer is queued, not after the last buffer is played.
 But this part of the code will change in the next version, so it's not not worth fixing today.

+* 2014-04-25: mune04 defines a Transport object that allocates and controls an RtAudio object, and interfaces its callback method to the step() method of a generalized Node class.
+The TestNode class simply writes a single non-zero sample into the buffer passed to it.

+## design notes

+Like Chuck, synthesis is handled by a directed graph of generators and filters.
+A node in the graph has zero or more inputs and exactly one output.
+At the root of the graph, the RtAudio object issues a tick() callback when it is ready for more data.
+The contract for a node's tick() method is to fill the caller's buffer with sample data and return the number of frames actually written.
+A return value of 0 means that no samples were written, but more might be written on a subsequent call to tick().
+A negative return value means that no more samples will be produced untit reset() or seek() is called.

+    class MuNode {
+      int tick(StkFloat *buffer, unsigned int nFrames, unsigned int nChannels);
+      void reset();
+      void setup();
+      void teardown();
+      void seek(time_t t);

+      bool dependsOn(MuNode& other);
+    }